kbiswalandrew24/tswd-portfolio-templates/final-project-part-two.md

 ## Interview findings
-> Detail the findings from your interviews.
+Detail the findings from your interviews.
 Do not include PII.
 Capture specific insights where possible.
 From the interview the key takeaways are :
-> changing the media files used.
+1.changing the media files used.
-> CPI index diagram
+2.CPI index diagram
-> include Call to action
+3.include Call to action
-> the visual represesentation is engaging and detailed.
+4.the visual represesentation is engaging and detailed.
-> the data present is detailed but huge too.
+5.the data present is detailed but huge too.
-> sense of touch of personal reponsibilty.
+6.sense of touch of personal reponsibilty.

 # Identified changes for Part III
-> CPI index diagram change or may be representing in a different tool(if that helps)
+1.CPI index diagram change or may be representing in a different tool(if that helps) 2.will try to choose media in a better way to make the visualization more engaging.
-> will try to choose media in a better way to make the visualization more engaging.
+3.reduce the overview and introduction portion.
-> reduce the overview and introduction portion.
+4.adding more context on healthy diet proportion.
-> adding more context on healthy diet proportion.
+5. Add Call to action block